VizuaaLOG/BulmaJS/docs/docs/0.7/navbar.md

 section_order: 2
 stats: true
 since_version: 0.1.0
-data_api: false
+data_api: true
 javascript_api: false
 ---

-The navbar plugin is super simple and is likely to be the plugin you'll always need.
-This plugin has one task, to open and close the mobile menu when you're viewing on a tablet/mobile device.
-You do not need to anything special to get this plugin working.
-Just include the plugin and you're set!
+The navbar plugin provides a range of different functionality for the Bulma navbar.
+By simply including the plugin you'll get the mobile navigation functionality, no configuration is required.

 <div class="code-example">
     <nav class="navbar is-transparent">